Saga of Tanya the Evil: The Movie: Plot

 The 203rd and other Imperial soldiers celebrate their successes at Imperial East Border Temporary Camp 21, drinking the night away.
 The 203rd receives a request to assist the 3rd and 22nd Divisions, who have been encircled at Tiegenhoff.
-(Note: corresponding to Königsberg) Tanya agrees to help, because taking control of Tiegenhoff would give the Empire control of the major railway hub leading into the Federation.
-The 203rd succeeds in defending Tiegenhoff, much to the delight of the besieged soldiers.
+Tanya agrees to help, because taking control of Tiegenhoff would give the Empire control of the major railway hub leading into the Federation.
+The 203rd succeeds in defending Tiegenhoff.
 Back in Moscow, Loria suspects Tanya is at Tiegenhoff and advocates the use of a massed assault to capture the city.

 The Federation begins a human wave attack on Tiegenhoff, causing massive casualties on both sides.
-The fight continues into the next day, with the arrival of the 42nd and a bomber flight, escorted by fighters.
+The fight continues into the next day, with the arrival of the 42nd and a bomber flight escorted by fighters.
 Mary sees Tanya and in a rage, disobeys Drake's orders by attacking Tanya alone, exhibiting her abnormally massive magical power.
 While dueling, Tanya suspects that Mary has been influenced by Being X. Mary incapacitates Tanya and violently assaults her on the ground.
 Tanya manages to grievously wound Mary but she is rescued by Drake.
 With the Federation assault halted, Drake orders the 42nd to retreat.
-Tanya realizes that her envisioned "peaceful life" is unlikely to materialize due to Being X's meddling.

 Tanya convinces Strategic Headquarters to let her transfer to the rear for two months to do research on combined arms battle tactics.
-She visits a church and expresses elation at having been removed from the frontline while insulting Being X. To her horror, two months later Tanya is informed by Zettour that she will be been given control of the 8th Kampfgruppe 'Salamander': a combined arms unit comprising artillery, infantry, tanks in addition to her own 203rd in order to investigate the efficacy of her own research.
+She visits a church and expresses elation at having been removed from the frontline while insulting Being X. To her horror, two months later Zettour informs Tanya that she has been given control of the 8th Kampfgruppe 'Salamander', a combined arms unit, in addition to her own 203rd in order, to investigate the efficacy of her own research.